Ponzi schemes are investment scams that pay existing investors with funds collected from new investors. There is no real investment.

 - Warn your family and friends to stop them from becoming victims.

 - Watch out for follow up scams or offers to 'help' you get your money back.

 If you think you’ve been targeted by scammers, act quickly.

-For steps to take and where to report it, see what to do if you've been scammed.
+For steps to take, see what to do if you've been scammed.

 Tiana and Simon fall for a Ponzi scheme

 In January, a Ponzi scheme promoter convinces Tiana to invest $100,000.
 The promoter promises a 10% return each month.
 He pays Tiana $10,000 each month using Tiana's own money.